Pedestrian Accident Lawyer in Southfield, MI

 • Crosswalk accidents: Jaywalking or failing to heed crosswalk signals can create dangerous situations in traffic intersections.

-• School zone accidents: Young children represent the highest risk group for pedestrian accidents due to their smaller size and impulsive natures.
+• School zone accidents: Young children represent the highest risk group for pedestrian accidents due to their smaller size and impulsive nature.
 People driving through school zones have a greater duty of care to all pedestrians.

 • Head injuries (e.g., concussions and traumatic brain injuries)